sage-org/sage-org.github.io/index.md

 ![smart client](lcls.png){:height="30%" width="30%"}

 Preemptable sparql operators are natively implemented in the server.
 Non-preemptable sparql operators are processed in the smart client.
 We provide 2 implementations of the smart client:
 * one in Java as an extension of JENA, we call it [sage-jena](https://github.com/sage-org/sage-jena).
 * one in pure javascript, we call it [sage-client](https://github.com/sage-org/sage-client).

 The server itself is written in python and we call it [sage-engine](https://github.com/sage-org/sage-engine)

+## Additional Software components

 The web application used in the [online demo](http://sage.univ-nantes.fr) has its own repository [Sage-web](https://github.com/sage-org/sage-web).
 The demo uses a quite usefull widget [sage-widget] that allows a end-user to type a SPARQL query.

+The sage-web application is able to handle several sage-server URLs.
+In this case all datasets provided by each SaGe servers are available in SaGe-web.
+This is a convenient way to build a SaGe portal for portal providers.

 ## Contact